Hey there, MRL friends! It’s Angie from Knick of Time, back with a tutorial to turn a worn out old picnic table into a decorative farmhouse barn gate.

 It took less than an hour to finish, with very few tools and minimal woodworking skills.

-It looks like it came straight out of an old barn and is perfect in my entryway.
+The former picnic table turned barn gate looks like it came straight out of an old barn.
+It is perfect in my entryway.

 So, don’t use your worn out old picnic table as firewood – repurpose it!